wu-lee/rushkoff-archive/docs/_articles/citizen-of-the-future.md

 I can give you a few ways to tell if any particular innovation or opportunity for participation that our leaders bestow upon us is bringing us closer to participatory democracy.

+First, you have to accept that the stories in our news media -- from the heated debates on _Meet the Press_ to glad-handing, "non-partisan" announcements in the Rose Garden -- often have very little to do with what is actually going on.
+They are commonly exploited as opportunities to contextualize something that will happen in the future (hype) or to recontextualize something that happened in the past (spin).
+The only way to judge the integrity of what politicians say or do is to measure the extent to which they are willing to disclose their actual points of view.
+The more a politician claims he or she is "right," rather than simply explaining and defending an arbitrary but heartfelt strategy, the less democratic he or she is being.

 xxx

-\-

-First, you have to accept that the stories in our news media from the heated debates on Meet the Press to glad- handing, "non-partisan" announce- often have ments in the Rose Garden an elitist. of the public will

-on.
-They are commonly exploited as all, isn't it?

-opportunities to contextualize something that will happen in the future (hype) or to recontextualize something that happened in the past (spin).
-The only way to judge the integrity of what politicians say or do is to measure the extent to which they are willing to disclose their actual points of view.
-The more a politician claims he or she is "right," rather than simply explain- ing and defending an arbitrary but heart- felt strategy, the less democratic he or she is being.

 I can give you a few ways to tell if any icular innovation or opportunity for icipation that our leaders bestow